kataw/kataw/test/__snapshot__/ecma262/expressions/assignment/keyword_with_escapes_check/gen/inside_an_async_func/x005cu0065xport.md

 ✖ The `export` keyword can only be used with the module goal - start: 13, end: 26 ✖ Keywords cannot contain escape characters - start: 13, end: 26 ✖ Declaration or statement expected - start: 26, end: 28
+✖ The parser expected to find a '}' to match the '{' token here - start: 27, end: 28
 ✖ Declaration or statement expected - start: 30, end: 33

 ```